trevortomesh/deep-stash/README.md

 ----
 ## 🛡️ Error Handling & Auto-Fix

-- If a `.ds` file is missing keys, DeepStash attempts to auto-repair it and confirms success with a “✅ Auto-fix successful…” message.
+- If a `.ds` file is missing keys, deepstash attempts to auto-repair it and confirms success with a “✅ Auto-fix successful…” message.
-- If the stash path (`deep`) no longer exists, DeepStash prints:
+- If the stash path (`deep`) no longer exists, deepstash prints:
   ❌ Cannot restore because the stashed item at '…' does not exist.
   ℹ️ You may need to reconnect the external drive or adjust permissions.
-- If a `.ds` record’s `type` is “file” but actually points to a directory, DeepStash prints:
+- If a `.ds` record’s `type` is “file” but actually points to a directory, deepstash prints:
   ❌ Error: Stashed item at '…' is a directory, but marked as type 'file'.
 Skipping.

 ----